-The gauge is how thick your jewelry is - the smaller the number, the thicker the post.
+The gauge is how thick your jewelry is.
+Jewelry gets thicker the smaller you go in numbers.
 For example, an 18 gauge nose stud is thicker than a 22 gauge nose stud.
 You will see gauge written like this: 16G, 16g, and 16 gauge.

 The millimeter measurement that corresponds with each gauge can vary slightly depending on the manufacturer (usually +/- 0.5mm).
 For example, you may find that your 16 gauge helix stud measures 1.2mm.